 In the normal course of business, the Company is party to activities that involve credit, market and operational risk that are not reflected in whole or in part in the Company's consolidated financial statements.
 Such activities include traditional off-balance sheet credit-related financial instruments and commitments under operating and capital leases.
 These financial instruments include commitments to extend credit, commercial letters of credit and standby letters of credit.
 The Company's maximum potential exposure to credit loss in the event of nonperformance by the other party to the financial instrument for commitments to extend credit, commercial letters of credit and standby letters of credit is represented by the contractual amounts of those instruments.
-At December 31, 2017, no amounts have been accrued for any estimated losses for these instruments.
+At December 31, 2018, no amounts have been accrued for any estimated losses for these instruments.

 Commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Commercial and standby letters of credit are conditional commitments issued by the Company or its subsidiaries to guarantee the performance of a customer to a third party.
 These off-balance sheet financial instruments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
-At December 31, 2017, the balance of loan commitments, standby and commercial letters of credit were \$87,013,000, \$14,347,000 and \$3,246,000, respectively.
+At December 31, 2018, the balance of loan commitments, standby and commercial letters of credit were \$144,010,000, \$11,368,000 and \$3,486,000, respectively.
 Since some of the financial instruments may expire without being drawn upon, the total amounts do not necessarily represent future cash requirements.
 Commitments to extend credit and letters of credit are subject to the same underwriting standards as those financial instruments included on the consolidated balance sheets.
-The Company evaluates each customer's credit evaluation of the borrower.
+The Company evaluates each customer's credit worthiness on a case-by-case basis.
+The amount of collateral obtained, if deemed necessary upon extension of the credit, is based on management's credit evaluation of the borrower.
 Collateral held varies, but is generally accounts receivable, inventory, residential or income-producing commercial property or equipment.
 In the event of nonperformance, the Company or its subsidiaries may obtain and liquidate the collateral to recover amounts paid under its guarantees on these financial instruments.

-The following table summarizes contractual cash obligations of the Company related to operating lease commitments and time deposits at December 31, 2017:
+The following table summarizes contractual cash obligations of the Company related to operating lease commitments and time deposits at December 31, 2018:

-Amount of Commitment Expiration per Period Less than 1 1-3 3-5 Over (In thousands) Total Year Years Years 5 1 Years Operating lease commitments \$ 6,463 \$ 1,518 \$ 2,515 \$ 2,204 \$ 226 Time deposits 52,498 48,115 2,919 1,464 - Total \$ 58,961 \$ 49,633 \$ 5,434 \$ 3,668 \$ 226
+Amount of Commitment Expiration per Period Less than 1 1-3 3-5 ( Over (In thousands) Total Year Years Years 5 Years Operating lease commitments \$ 10,720 \$ 1,639 \$ 3,671 \$ 2,370 \$ 3,040 Time deposits 72,457 51,154 18,402 2,901 Total \$ 83,177 \$ 52,793 \$ 22,073 \$ 5,271 \$ 3,040

-During 2017, the Company made no contribution to its noncontributory defined benefit pension plan.
+During 2018, the Company made no contribution to its noncontributory defined benefit pension plan.
 In determining pension expense, the Company makes several assumptions, including the discount rate and long-term rate of return on assets.
 These assumptions are determined at the beginning of the plan year based on interest rate levels and financial market performance.

-For 2017, these assumptions were as follows:
+For 2018, these assumptions were as follows:

 Assumption Rate

-Weighted average discount rate 4.25%
+Weighted average discount rate 3.75%

 Rate of increase in compensation levels (a)

 Expected long-term rate of return on assets 6.50%